rusiruss/beehive/NodemcuESP8266Setup.md

 3. **Installing ESP8266 Board Package**:
    - Go to `Tools` > `Board` > `Boards Manager...`.
-   - Search for `esp8266` and install the package named `esp8266 by ESP8266 Community`.
+   - Search for `esp8266` and install the package named (Recommended Version 2.7.3)`esp8266 by ESP8266 Community`.
    - Once the installation is complete, close the Boards Manager window.

 4. **Selecting ESP8266 Board**:
    - Go to `Tools` > `Board`.
-   - From the list, select `NodeMCU 1.0 (ESP-12E Module)`.
+   - From the list, select `Generic ESP8266 Module)`.

 5. **Setting Port**:
    - Go to `Tools` > `Port`.